Child Protection and Safeguarding Policy

 We would expect the parents’ decision to home educate to be made with their child’s best education at the heart of the decision.
 However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.

-We will inform their LA of all deletions from their admission register when a child is taken off roll.
+Schools should follow the trust’s EHE process.
+We will inform the local authority of all deletions from their admission register when a child is taken off roll.

 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, schools must work together with the LA and other key professionals to coordinate a meeting with parents/carers where possible.
 Ideally, this would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
 This is particularly important where a child has special educational needs or a disability, and/or has a social worker, and/or is otherwise vulnerable.
 Where a child has an Education, Health and Care plan, we will support the local authority who will need to review the plan, working closely with parents and carers.